github/docs/content/admin/managing-iam/iam-configuration-reference/username-considerations-for-external-authentication.md

 {% data variables.product.product_name %} creates a mapping between the `NameID` from the IdP and the username on {% data variables.location.product_location %}, so the `NameID` should be persistent, unique, and not subject to change for the lifecycle of the user.

 {% ifversion ghes %}

-{% note %}
+> [!NOTE]

-**Note**: If the `NameID` for a user does change on the IdP, the person will see an error message when signing in to {% data variables.location.product_location %}.
+> If the `NameID` for a user does change on the IdP, the person will see an error message when signing in to {% data variables.location.product_location %}.
 To restore the person's access, you'll need to update the user account's `NameID` mapping.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-saml-for-enterprise-iam/updating-a-users-saml-nameid)."

-{% endnote %}
 {% endif %}
 {% endif %}